MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/planning-for-a-minrole-server-deployment-in-sharepoint-server-2016.md

 [SharePoint Server 2016 zero downtime patching steps](../upgrade-and-update/sharepoint-server-2016-zero-downtime-patching-steps.md)

-[Overview of MinRole Server Roles in SharePoint Server 2016 and 2019 ](overview-of-minrole-server-roles-in-sharepoint-server-2016.md)
+[Overview of MinRole Server Roles in SharePoint Servers 2016 and 2019 ](overview-of-minrole-server-roles-in-sharepoint-server-2016.md)

 [Description of MinRole and associated services in SharePoint Servers 2016 and 2019](../administration/description-of-minrole-and-associated-services-in-sharepoint-server-2016.md)